h2oai/steam/docs/user_guide/StartingSteam.md

 2. To start a new project from scratch, click **Create New Project**.
 This opens a page showing you the available H2O clusters.
 When you first log in to Steam, the list of clusters will be empty.
 Enter your cluster IP address, then click **Connect**.
 Once connected, this will immediately populate the current list of clusters.
 3. Select the H2O frame from the Datasets dropdown, then select the Category.
 4. Select the checkbox beside the model(s) to import into the Steam project.
+In this example, two models are available on the H2O cluster: one model built using GBM and one model built using GLM.
+Both models were built using the "DGA" dataset.
 5. Specify a name for the project.

  ![Create a Project](images/create_project.png)